 - Another quality which makes silk a good choice for face masks is that its Hydrophobic, meaning that droplets will not penetrate the fabric easily.

 - It’s made of protein, like our own hair and nails, and therefore very gentle to the skin.

 - Because silk doesn’t react with your body enzyme it is a fabric expensively used in the medical world to support healing processes.
 For example during surgery.

 Are there any disadvantages?
-I can name a few I think about;
+We can name a few;

 - Most, but not all, types of silk easily get creases.

 - Even if you can hand or machines wash most silks, see chapter 7, it takes a bit more effort.
 Because you have to use a special detergent and wash the garments separately.
 And after washing, ironing is a must.